 Invoice factoring, also known as accounts receivable factoring, is one of the major forms of debt financing.
 With invoice factoring, your business sells its invoices to a third party to meet its immediate cash requirements, such as VAT debt.
-However, the invoices (called accounts receivable) are sold to the third party (called a factor) at a discounted price.
+In a trucking business, for instance, you can sell your transportation invoices to a firm that has expertise in factoring trucking invoices.

 People usually mistake invoice factoring from invoice financing.
 In the latter scenario, invoices are used as collateral for a business loan, while in the former, they are liquidated for immediate cash.
 When you sell your invoices, you no longer have to wait for customers to settle them; it is now the responsibility of the third party to collect the cash owed by customers.

 2. Asset Refinancing

 Many small businesses are sitting on a potential source of cash flow without realizing it.
 They have specialized assets, such as equipment and machinery, that they can leverage for a much-needed cash influx to settle their VAT debt.
 Rather than let their unencumbered assets depreciate over some time, SMBs are waking up to the reality of asset refinancing as a valuable method of securing working capital.